MicrosoftDocs/iis-docs/iis/web-hosting/installing-infrastructure-components/planning-the-deployment.md

 If you are planning to use Microsoft Deployment, see the detailed listing of required infrastructure:

 - Microsoft Deployment and LTI deployment: See "[System Requirements](https://technet.microsoft.com/en-us/library/bb891793.aspx)," in the *Getting Started Guide.*
-- ZTI: See "Ensure that the Required Infrastructure Exists for ZTI ," in *Infrastructure Remediation Feature Team Guide.*
+- ZTI: See "Ensure that the Required Infrastructure Exists for ZTI," in *Infrastructure Remediation Feature Team Guide.*

 <a id="DetermineRules"></a>